San Marcos Growers LogoSan Marcos Growers

 Festuca amethystina 'Aprilgrün' (April Gruen Sheep's Fescue) - A cool-season grass.
 A fine-textured evergreen low-growing (under 1 ft.) blue-green clumping grass.
 The short flower panicles (12-18 in. tall) appear in late spring to early summer.
 Plant in full sun in a well-drained, moist soil.
 Has proven to be moderately drought resistant in coastal garden conditions.
 When planted inland, place in a partial-shade location.
 It is a very hardy plant, tolerating to USDA zone 4.
 Center dieback occurs after a couple of years; cutting back slightly each year will cause new growth to occur.
 Makes a good edging plant, or ground cover.

-This information about Festuca amethystina 'Aprilgrün' displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Festuca amethystina 'Aprilgrün' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]